Coot Structure Validation Best Practices

 - Combine all three validation types (model-to-map, overlaps, map-to-model) for complete picture

-- Prioritize by severity - fix severe clashes and high-confidence issues first
+- Prioritize by severity AND confidence - fix issues with multiple red flags first

 - Iterate - fixing one issue may reveal others